dscolby/CausalELM.jl/README.md

 mulitiple time periods, which would produce biased estimates.
 To overcome this, G-computation models the observed data, uses the model to predict the outcomes if all patients recieved the treatment, and compares it to the predictions of the outcomes if none of the patients recieved the treatment.
-Doubly robust estimation (DRE) takes a similar approach but also models the treatment mechanism and uses it to adjust the initial estimates.
-The advantage of DRE is that only the model of the outcome OR the model of the treatment mechanism has to be correctly specified to yield unbiased estimates.
-The DRE implementation in CausalELM. also overcomes bias from overfitting by employing cross fitting.
+Double machine learning (DML) takes a similar approach but also models the treatment mechanism and uses it to adjust the initial estimates.
+This approach has three advantages.
+First, it is more efficient with high dimensional data than conventional methods.
+Second, it allows one to model complex, nonlinear relationships between the treatment and the outcome.
+Finally, it is a doubly robust estimator, meaning that only the model of the outcome OR the model of the treatment mechanism has to be correctly specified to yield unbiased estimates.
+The DML implementation in CausalELM. also overcomes bias from regularization by employing cross fitting.
 Furthermore, we might be more interested in how much an individual can benefit from a treatment, as opposed to the average treatment effect.
 Depending on the characteristics of our data, we can use metalearning methods such as S-Learning, T-Learning, or X-Learning to